luizpvas/explicit/README.md

 # Writing documentation

-Call `Explicit::Documentation.new` to group, organize and publish API documentations.
+Call `Explicit::Documentation.new` to group, organize and publish the documentation for your API.
 The following methods are available:

 - `page_title(text)` - Sets the web page title.
 - `primary_color(hexcode)` - Sets the web page theme.